 I get it.

-I’m not going to say that there have been no moments in the past six weeks when I have not thought, ‘wouldn’t it be nice to escape this?’ — I did have those thoughts, but I now know that you can’t escape.
+I’m not going to say that there have been no moments in the past six weeks when I have not thought, ‘wouldn’t it be nice to escape this?’ — I had those thoughts, but I now know you can’t escape.
 The only way to the other side of anything is to face it and embrace it.

-And one thing that has helped me the most in my now 792 days of alcohol-free is wisdom from others.
+And one thing that has helped me the most in my four years of alcohol-free living is wisdom from others.

 There is no better high than discovery.Edward O. Wilson